issacchan26/HumanPartSegmentation/README.md

     28: default

 ## Training Logs
-This repo is using Tensorboard to save the logs, please type tensorboard --logdir /runs in the terminal to view the plots.
+This repo is using Tensorboard to save the logs,
+Please run tensorboard --logdir /runs in the terminal to view the plots.

 ## Inference
 Before you start inference, please modify below path/parameters in [test.py](test.py):